 Cf. Lev 15:31; 20:24, 26.

-Lemos, “Where There Is Dirt,” 292.
+Lemos, “Where There is Dirt,” 292.

 I infer that a “construction” would not “emphasize organization, coherence, and non-contradiction” since he ascribes these qualities to a “system” (Lemos, “Where There Is Dirt,” 283).
 However, most would associate these same traits to a “construction” and it is difficult to understand how people could behave in a context that does not have organization, cohesion, and non-contradiction.